coco-frens/whitepaper/whitepaper.md

 ## 5. Conclusion

 COCO, born as a meme and embraced by a passionate community, represents the potential of meme tokens to transcend mere speculation and contribute to the broader digital art ecosystem.
-With its commitment to supporting artists, educating investors, and pioneering innovative projects like the reduction of the supply, COCO envisions a future where memes and digital art thrive within the Web3 space.
+With its commitment to supporting artists, educating others, and pioneering innovative projects like the reduction of the supply, COCO envisions a future where memes and digital art thrive within the Web3 space.

 For the latest updates and to join the Coco Community, visit: